m3enzo/Advanced-Tab-Groups/README.md

   * saving a tab group may break the group and make it unredeamable (please activate the config to avoid saving issues.)

 * Any issues you encounter please create a ticket on the GitHub page and I will do what I can to help you quickly.

+* This does not work with the expand side at on hover mod.
 ---

 ## Setup